Bulgarian Air Force: Naval air action

 Bulgarian naval aviators also played an important role in the air war.
 In 1912 Petty-Officers Lyapchev and Mikhailov were sent, along with other officers and seamen, to the German naval aviation forming facilities for training.
 Another group of naval personnel followed in the beginning of the First World War.
-Training was held at List, Nordenhai and Kiel.
+Training was held at List auf Sylt, Nordenham and Kiel.
 In November 1915 a seaplane station under German control was established near Varna, initially operating four Friedrichshafen FF.33 bombers and a Rumpler 6B1 fighter.
 Later, at the coast of the Varna Lake, a second seaplane station was built (this one under Bulgarian control), operating the same inventory.
 Near Sozopol a forward fuel and ammunition replenishment base was established in support of patrol flights over the southern Bulgarian coastline.
 At the end of 1917 the German station was transferred to the Bulgarian Navy.
 At the time of the armistice the Bulgarian fleet air arm comprised two seaplane stations, a forward replenishment base, three hangars, three workshops, ammunition warehouses and 10 seaplanes.
 After the cease-fire the machines were used for mine reconnaissance.
 At the end of 1919 they are transported by train to Bozhurishte Airfield to be scrapped along with the army aviation inventory.

 The Bulgarian balloon observers also took part in the war.
 They were most active on the Dobrudzha Front, where aircraft activities were scarce (a German bomber squadron, flying missions against Bucharest and Constanţa: "Gotha" bombers accounted for the most flights).
 Near the Bulgarian city of Yambol an airship hangar was constructed to house German airships.
 The airship Schütte-Lanz SL 10 was the first to use it.
 According to documents of the time it was assigned to the Bulgarian Army, but was actually under German control.
 It was lost during a flight over the Black Sea in July 1916.
 In August 1916 the LZ 101 replaced it.
 After performing raids on targets in Romania and Greece it returned to Germany in August 1917.
 In November 1917 the naval airship L 59 arrived.
 That airship flew a series of remarkable missions, such as an attempted resupply of the garrison in the colony German East Africa and the bombing of Naples and Port Said.
 During a mission against the British naval base in Malta, a lightning strike over the Mediterranean Sea set it alight and completely destroyed it.
 All hands were lost.